Bylaws of the Board of Trustees

 Section 4.
 Performance Review

 The annual Presidential Performance Review will be conducted by the full Board in an Executive Session at the last regularly scheduled meeting of the fiscal year.
 The Board will review the performance of the President based on the Goals submitted by the President and reviewed and approved by the Board.
 The process for the review will include a self-assessment by the President; goal setting for the coming fiscal year; a discussion between the President and the Board; and, a private session in which feedback to the President is provided by the Chair and Vice Chair of the Board immediately following the meeting at which the Performance Review is conducted.
 Any changes in compensation will be approved by the Board at an open and public session of the Board.
-The General Counsel will provide staff support for the performance review process.
+The General Counsel and Board Secretary will provide staff support for the performance review process.

 The General Counsel of the University, when designated as an Assistant Attorney General for the State of Ohio, shall act as counsel to the Board of Trustees and is authorized to practice law on behalf of the University.
 The Board of Trustees, its individual members, the President of the University and those so designated by the foregoing are entitled to privileged attorney-client communications with the General Counsel.